n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The final reordering stage, like the initial reordering stage, begins with determining the base consonant of each syllable, following the same algorithm used in stage 2, step 1.

+The codepoint of the underlying base consonant will not change between the search performed in stage 2, step 1, and the search repeated here.
+However, the application of GSUB shaping features in stage 3 means that several ligation and many-to-one substitutions may have taken place.
+The final glyph produced by that process may, therefore, be a conjunct or ligature form — in most cases, such a glyph will not have an assigned Unicode codepoint.

 #### 4.2: Pre-base matras ####